Inkscape Vector Logo Tutorial [23 Detailed Images with PDF]

-This Inkscape tutorial shows you how to use Inkscape to make a logo.
-Specifically, you will create a corporate logo using circular grids.
-We will be imitating the Woolmark logo, by Franco Grignani, from 1964.
-Grignani was a pioneer in incorporating optical illusion in graphic design.
+This Inkscape tutorial shows a logo grid construction process.
+Specifically, we will create a vector version of the Woolmark logo, by Italian designer Franco Grignani.
 This logo exemplifies a clean, symmetrical design that is both interesting and timeless.

 In this tutorial, you will learn about: